Chapter 12 Dates and Times

 ## [1] "2010-10-18 17:30:00 MDT"

-Often I want to consider some point in time, but need to convert the timezone the date was specified into another timezone.
-The function with_tz() will take a given moment in time and figure out when that same moment is in another timezone.
-For example, Game of Thrones is made available on HBO’s streaming service at 9pm on Sunday evenings Eastern time.
-I need to know when I can start watching it here in Arizona.
+Often we want to consider some point in time, but need to convert the time zone into another time zone.
+There are many cases where we deal with reconciling times across time zones.
+The function with_tz() will take a given moment in time, with a corresponding reference time zone, and figure out when that same moment is in another timezone.
+For example, the HBO streaming service tends to make their most population shows available at 9pm on Sunday evenings, all based on Eastern time.
+We really want to know when we can start watching here in Arizona.

 12.4 Printing Dates